nesi/support-docs/docs/Storage/File_Systems_and_Quotas/Moving_to_the_new_filesystem.md

 - *
 ```

-so you will have to override that if you want anything from your nobackup directory migrated into WEKA. eg:
+so you will have to override that if you want anything from your nobackup directory migrated into WEKA.
+e.g:

 ```sh
 echo '+ *' > /nesi/nobackup/nesi99999/.RSYNC_FILTER